 3. Are you applying your problems with living family members to your ancestors?

 If you have struggled with your living family, you need to make sure that you’re not painting your ancestors with the same brush.
 It’s easy to imagine that because your living family is difficult, your ancestors will be as well.
 This is not always the case, though.
 Sure, some of your ancestors will be just as difficult as your living relatives, but not all of them.
 You have ancestors who are lovely people.
 In the same way that everyone is related to an asshole somewhere in their lineage, everyone is related to some truly wonderful people.
 You just have to find them!
 But you can’t find them if you refuse to even approach your ancestors because you’re so afraid of having a repeat of what you’ve experienced with your living family.

 Remember, you don’t have to work with any spirit that you don’t want to and it’s a lot easier to cut off contact with an unpleasant spirit than it is to cut off contact with a living family member!
-Don’t assume that your ancestors are going to feel the same way that you’re living family feels about you.
+Don’t assume that your ancestors are going to feel the same way that your living family feels about you.
 Don’t assume that they’re going to judge you in the same ways that your living family does.
 Your ancestors are individuals in their own right and I guarantee that if you give them the chance, some of them will surprise you with how accepting and loving they are.

 4. Find multiple ways to communicate